-- (1) The development to which this permission relates shall be begun within a period of ....
-5. years commencing on the date of this notice. - 2) The materials used externally shall harmonise with those on the existing building of which this development shall form a part.
+- (1) The development to which this permission relates shall be begun within a period of 5. years commencing on the date of this notice. - (2) The development hereby permitted shall be constructed in glass, timber and brick as stated on drawing 455-90-37 R1 or such other materials as may be agreed in writing with the local planning authority.

-The reasons for the Council's decision to grant permission for the development subject to the above conditions are: -(1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971.
+The reasons for the Council's decision to grant permission for the development subject to the above conditions are: -

+- To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971. - To ensure a satisfactory appearance.
+(2)